Lab 4: Linked and Loaded

 Instead strndup must allocate space from the heap, so that the data can persist after the function exits.
 Edit strndup to use a call to malloc to request the necessary number of bytes.
 How many total bytes of space are needed to store a string with n characters?

 Now that you have the necessary memory set aside, what function from the strings module can you call to copy the first n characters from the src string to the new memory?
+What is the final step that completes the new string?

 Once you have completed your implementation of strndup to make a proper heap copy of the string, build and run the program to verify your code is correct.